×

 If you are thinking about moving to Zandvoort, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Zandvoort can vary greatly depending on the type and size of the property.
 As of recent data, a typical one-bedroom apartment in the city center may cost around €1,200 per month to rent, while a similar property outside the city center may be slightly cheaper.
 If you're looking to buy property, the average price per square meter in the city center can be around €4,000.
-However, these prices can fluctuate based on market conditions and other factors," remarked one expat who made the move to Zandvoort.
+However, these prices can fluctuate based on market conditions and other factors," remarked one expat living in Zandvoort, The Netherlands.

 What should I bring when moving to Zandvoort?